Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 11-14, 2025 | Request a meeting

 Figure 2: Machine learning makes it possible to consider hundreds of influencing factors in forecast calculations, outstripping the capabilities of a human planning team.

-Demand forecasting software must be transparent about the models it’s using to calculate forecasts using all this data.
+A solution must be transparent about the demand forecasting models it uses to calculate forecasts with all this data.
 Transparency, after all, is critical to retail and CPG planners’ ability to understand and trust their automated forecasts fully.

 2.2 Predicting the effects of business decisions: Promotions, price changes, product introductions, and more